olafbond/WorkFlowy-calendar-script/README.md

 - month lines with a small calendar;
 - week lines;
 - native OPML date format;
-- BDays imported from Google Calendar;
+- events imported from Google Calendar;
 - headers in the note field for journaling.
 - output is translated according to the 'local' setting;
 - test mode to generate 10 days only;